ying-tang/help-documentation/_userguides/Box_Panel.md

 To have a written conversation with one of our Blue Box support team experts about the topic of this ticket, you can click the green **Post Reply** button, or you can use the live **Chat** feature by clicking on **Chat**.
 All live chat sessions are recorded and added to the ticket as a transcript.

-** Using the Chat Feature to chat with Blue Box Support**
+**Using the Chat Feature to chat with Blue Box Support**

 1. Click the **Chat** tab from your Dashboard.
 This action automatically directs you to a chat room with support staff.
 2. From here, you are able to view the support staff members join your conversation on the left-hand side of the chat room.
 3. Once a support member joins, you can compose and send messages from the chat bar.
 If you need to enter a new line during your chat, press **Control/Command + Enter**.
 4. If you need to escalate your support issue, please call 1-800-613-4305 ext 1.

-+**Note:** Each customer chat room is private.
+**Note:** Each customer chat room is private.
 This means that only the contacts within your customer account and the Blue Box support staff have access to your transcript.
 No sensitive data (such as credit card numbers, or private keys) persists.

 ### Managing Billing